Finax Blog

 If you have not yet built up an emergency fund, or if you may be in the process of building one, try to avoid increasing your debt at all costs.
 If it's just a washing machine, try doing laundry at your parents' house for a few weekends.
 If it's a car, dust off the bike or use public transport.
 Be creative and find other ways of dealing with the situation without incurring additional debt.

-You have managed to successfully build up EUR 500 emergency fund.
+You have managed to successfully build up an emergency fund of 500 euros.
 Congratulations, you've taken your first big step towards financial freedom and you're probably hungry for another victory.

-If you are in debt, the next step should be to pay off any toxic debts remaining.
+If you are in debt, the next step should be to pay off any outstanding toxic loans.
 We will cover this topic in a future blog.
-However, in the meantime, you can check out Janci's webinar on Good and Bad Debt.
+However, in the meantime, you can check out Janči's webinar on Good and Bad Debt.

 Good luck!